-Alex Evans, founder
+Alex Evans, Director

-Alex is a Senior Fellow at New York University’s Center on International Cooperation.
-Until March 2018, he was a Campaign Director at Avaaz, the 50 million member global citizens’ movement, where he spent most of his time running its Brexit campaign and also ran work on tax havens, and human rights.
-He’s previously been a special adviser to two UK Cabinet ministers, a policy expert in the UN Secretary-General’s office, and a research fellow for organisations from the Brookings Institution to the US National Intelligence Council.
-Alex lives in North Yorkshire with his wife, two kids, and one dog, and likes meditating, running, and trashy thrillers.
+Alex is a Senior Fellow at New York University’s Center on International Cooperation, and until March 2018, was a Campaign Director at Avaaz, the 50 million member global citizens’ movement, where he ran campaigns on Brexit campaign, tax havens, and human rights.
+He’s previously been a special adviser to two UK Cabinet ministers, a policy expert in the UN Secretary-General’s office, and research director for the Business and Sustainable Development Commission.

 He is part of the Wellcome-funded Living with Feeling project, which researches the history, philosophy and psychology of well-being, and is also part of the Wellcome-supported WHO Cultural Contexts of Health project.
 He is the author of Philosophy for Life and Other Dangerous Situations (2012), which was a Times book of the year, and also The Art of Losing Control (2017) and Breaking Open (2020).

 Casper ter Kuile

 He’s the author of The Power of Ritual (HarperCollins, 2020), which demonstrates how everyday habits can become soulful practices that create meaning, connection and joy.
 Casper co-hosts the podcast Harry Potter and the Sacred Text and previously co-founded activist training organization Campaign Bootcamp and the UK Youth Climate Coalition.

 She is the founder of The Hot Breakfast, a hub that connects and supports inspiring Londoners; and speaks, writes and hosts events around the subjects of connectivity, power dynamics, community growth, collaboration and impact.
 Kate began her career as a corporate finance lawyer before moving into the sustainability sector.

-Ivor co-authored CPP’s report This To Shall Pass on Covid-19 and collective grief.
+Ivor co-authored CPP’s report This Too Shall Pass on Covid-19 and collective grief.
 Ivor is a designer, developing new ways of thinking about and experiencing dying, death and loss in the 21st century.
 He leads the End-of-Life Care group at the Institute of Global Health Innovation within Imperial College London.